-We were privileged to have Lars Marius Garshol and Simonas Gutautas take time to give us an in-depth presentation on Lithuanian Farmhouse Brewing over 2 sessions (well one to date, the 2nd is coming next week).
+We were privileged to have Lars Marius Garshol and Simonas Gutautas take time to give us an in-depth presentation on Lithuanian Farmhouse Brewing over 2 sessions.

 Without repeating everything that Lars explained, Lithuania has for a number of historical reasons preserved a farmhouse brewing tradition that has all but die out across the rest of Europe.
 This includes stone-brewing, raw ales and a unique baked beer called keptinis.

 This session was primarily led by Lars who gave us a presentation on how he came to discover Lithuanian Farmhouse Beer, the path it led him.
 He also covered the historical context of these beers as well as some of the techniques used in making them.
 After his presentation our panel had a discussion on the beer styles.

 The whole session was 2-hours long but flew by.